Skip to content

 At RTM and EIN the night period is not slot coordinated.
 Enforcement is done by the Human Environment and Transport Inspectorate.

-More information can be found on https://slotcoordination.nl/slot-monitoring/night-regime/ and https://english.ilent.nl/themes/s/slot-misuse-enforcement.
+More information can be found on https://slotcoordination.nl/slot-monitoring/night-regime/ and https://english.ilent.nl/topics/slot-misuse-enforcement.

 Feedback